mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 -   Bad for

     -   Newly treated vs. already treated (because already treated cannot serve as the potential outcome for the newly treated).
+    -   Strict exogeneity (i.e., time-varying confounders, feedback from past outcome to treatment) [@imai2019should]
+    -   Specific functional forms (i.e., treatment effect homogeneity and no carryover effects or anticipation effects) [@imai2019should]

 Note: Notation for this section is consistent with [@arkhangelsky2021double]